NCIOCPL/r4r-content/resources/resource91.md

 id: 91
 title: SampleMap
 description: >
-  Projects samples into a GoogleMap explorer to allow overlaying omics attributes to spot patterns quickly.
-A TumorMap version was built for TCGA analysis.
+  SampleMap is a TumorMap version built for The Cancer Genome Atlas (TCGA) analysis that projects samples into a GoogleMap explorer to allow overlaying omics attributes to spot patterns quickly.

 website: https://tumormap.ucsc.edu
 toolTypes: